Abeeekoala/IAC-Team-12/README.md

 ## Direct Mapped Cache
 ![alt text](images/directcache.png).

-We first implemented a direct-mapped cache by following the recommended structure of the textbook; this contained a cache line of 60 bits.
+We first made a direct-mapped cache by following the recommended structure of the textbook; this contained a cache line of 60 bits.

 - 32 (LSB) assigned to `DATA`
 - 27 (NSB) assigned to `TAG`